carefree0910/carefree-learn-doc/docs/design-principles.md

 ### `pipe`

 Unlike unstructured datasets (CV, NLP, etc), it's hard to inject our prior knowledge into structured datasets because in most cases we simply use `MLP` to solve the problem.
-Researchers therefore mainly focused on how the improve the 'inputs' and the 'connections' of the traditional fully-connected ones.
-Some famous models, such as Wide-and-Deep[^2], Deep-and-Cross[^3], DeepFM[^4], share this common pattern. `carefree-learn` therefore defined `pipe`, which corresponds to one of those 'branches' which takes in all / part of the inputs, apply some `transform`s, `extract` some features, and then feed the final network (`head`) with these features.
+Researchers therefore mainly focused on how the improve the *inputs* and the *connections* of the traditional fully-connected ones.
+Some famous models, such as Wide-and-Deep[^2], Deep-and-Cross[^3], DeepFM[^4], share this common pattern. `carefree-learn` therefore defined `pipe`, which corresponds to one of those *branches* which takes in all / part of the inputs, apply some `transform`s, `extract` some features, and then feed the final network (`head`) with these features.
 Here's an example:

 ![Pipe](../static/img/pipe.png)